Community Partnerships —

 - Door-to-door campaigns to inform and solicit support

 - Community events, such as student performances, health fairs, etc.

-- Service Learning projects and community service
+- Service-learning projects and community service

-- Community Newsletters
+- Community newsletters

-- Attendance and participation in Community Council Meetings
+- Attendance and participation in Community Council meetings

-More than 600 CLC community partners have provided services valued at over $1 million dollars to students and families.
+More than 600 CLC community partners have provided services valued at over $1 million to students and families.
 These partnerships are integrated and aligned to school goals, resulting in improved academic outcomes for CPS students.

-Community Learning Centers Coordinator
+Community Learning Center Manager

 P. O. Box 5381

 Cincinnati, OH 45201-5381